ropensci/roweb3/content/blog/2023-02-17-champions-kick-off/index.md

 tweet: ""
 ---

-## The champions program got off to a great start in 2023
+## The Champions Program got off to a great start in 2023!

 From September to November 2022, we [launched the rOpenSci Champions Program](/champions/).